renosatyaadrian/renosatyaadrian/README.md

 # Hi there, I'm Reno! 👋

-📍 Based in Jakarta, Indonesia
+📍 Based in Bekasi, Indonesia
 🧑‍💻 Backend Developer specialized in .NET Core, Microservices, and SQL-based systems.

 - 🏢 I'm currently working at **PT Astra Graphia Information Technology** as a .NET Developer.